bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 At this point, we move from deterministic process to human judgement.

-### Applying your Best Judgement — LEFT OFF HERE — NEEDS RE-WRITE!
+### Applying your Best Judgement

 You need to examine the remaining vulnerabilities to try understand their relevance to your use of the problematic dependency.

-TO DO — stress that context matters

-Your situation could be very different to mine, so don't treat this as a suggestion!
-Because I only code for my own personal use, I don't need to be as cautious as I would were I coding professionally.
-I generally ignore low severity issues, and depending on the context, often ignore moderate issues too, but I always triage high severity issues, and try never to leave critical severity issues unfixed if at all possible.
+This is where **context matters**!
+Your situation could be very different to mine, so **don't construe my choices** in my situation **with any kind of recommendation**!

+These days, I only code for my own personal use, so I don't need to be as cautious as I would were I coding professionally.
+My focus is on software that runs locally on the terminal, or purely client-side on the web, so the attack surface is very limited.
+Basically, abusing any vulnerabilities in my apps will harm no one but the person using the tool!

-As I type this, the Linkify project has three vulnerabilities — two moderate, and one high.
-The two moderates I'm not even concerned about, but I do need to investigate the high.
+If I was writing software with the ability to harm others, say for use on corporate systems, or server-side web apps, then I'd need to be a lot more careful!
+There would be many more vulnerabilities that I would need to remediate immediately.

+So, given my very specific context, I ignore *low* severity issues, I give *moderate* severity issues a quick glance, and focus my attention to the *high* and *critical* ones.
+I triage every *high* severity issue carefully, and I fix *critical* issues as soon as possible.

+Another type of context to bear in mind is that there are two completely **different types of dependency**!

+* **Regular dependencies** — by default, `npm install` adds modules as regular dependencies.You'll find them listed in the `dependencies` array in your `package.json` file.
+Assuming you're using NodeJS and NPM correctly, these should all be dependencies that are needed to **run the built code**.
+That means that when the software is used in its normal way, these dependencies are relevant.
+It also means that if you publish your module to NPM, other users installing your module get these dependencies installed into their project's `node_modules` folder.
+* **Developer Dependencies** — when you add dependencies with the `npm install --save-dev` they get added as developer dependencies.
+You'll find these dependencies in the `devDependencies` folder in your `package.json` file.
+Again, assuming you're using NodeJS and NPM as intended, these dependencies are **not** relevant when running you software in the normal way, they are **only** used in your build process.
+This also means that if you publish your module to NPM, when **other people** install your module into their projects, they **do not get the developer dependencies**.
+(To the developer dependencies you need to clone the Git repository and then run  `npm ci` or a bare `npm install` without any arguments.)

+This distinction means that vulnerabilities in developer dependencies are fundamentally different to vulnerabilities in regular dependencies.
+For the most part, vulnerabilities in developer dependency can only be used to attack the person building the software, so they're generally of no value to attackers.
+However, there are some really important exceptions to that general rule, including:

+1. Developer dependency vulnerabilities that somehow **corrupt your build process**, secretly injecting malicious code into your legitimate software.
+2. Developer dependencies with vulnerabilities designed to **find secrets** and silently send them to an attacker.
+3. Developer dependency with vulnerabilities that maliciously **destroy data** (wipers).

+So, just to recap, there's no universally right approach to take to any of this — you need to make your own judgements based on the vulnerabilities themselves, how the vulnerable modules are used in your project, and the context of the software you're developing.

+### A Quick Example — Vulnerabilities in Linkify

+As I type this in July 2026, the Linkify project has just two vulnerabilities, both *moderate*.
+I've already made sure all the modules that can be safely updated have been, and I've run `npm audit --fix` to handle the remaining safe fixes.
+That means I need to apply my judgement these two vulnerabilities.

+Because the Linkify app is used locally and abusing vulnerabilities can only harm the person running the code, I'm not particularly concerned about *medium* vulnerabilities, but I do want to give them a quick look to be sure they really are OK to leave unaddressed.

-Here is what `npm audit` tells me:
+Here is what `npm audit` shows:

 ```
 showdown  *